arthurpnuness/arthurpnuness/README.md

 ## <u>Other things about me</u>
-👩‍💻 I currently work at Terra Imóveis e Seguros as a social media manager.
+👩‍💻 I currently work at Terra AgroNegócios.
 I already served in the Brazilian Air Force for 4 years and right after leaving was when I started where I work today.

 🧠 I'm learning Programming.